JJ9218/Maternal-Mortality-Rates/README.md

 ### Data Cleaning and Preparation

-The following was perfored for data cleaning and preparation:
+The following was performed for data cleaning and preparation:
 1. Data inspection
 2. Handling missing values
 3. Data cleaning and formatting